 The one-year programme stretches over three terms and takes place in two study locations: Nice and Berlin.

 Degree and recognition

 Students who successfully complete the programme are awarded two certifications at the end of the academic year:

-- Master in Energy Transition and Global Governance: This is the diploma of CIFE, certifying the successful completion of the academic curriculum and granting 60 ECTS credits at Master level (or 90 ECTS including the optional internship).
+- Master in Energy Transition and Global Governance: This is the diploma of CIFE, certifying the successful completion of the academic curriculum and granting 60 ECTS credits at Master level.

 - The degree qualification Chargé de Mission en Organisations Européennes et Internationales (Policy Officer in European and International Organisations): This qualification is recognised by the French state as a degree at Master level (level 7 of the European Qualifications Framework EQF).